mishoo/queen.lisp/README.txt

 - (game-parse-san game san &optional moves) -- parse a move in SAN notation.
   If `moves` is not passed, it defaults to (game-compute-moves game).
-This function returns a list of `move` elements; if SAN is valid, this list should have exactly one move, but when it's not valid or ambiguous it might have zero or more elements.  `SAN` should be a string or an input stream.
+This function returns a list of `move` elements; if SAN is valid, this list should contain exactly one move, but when it's not valid or ambiguous it might have zero or more elements.  `SAN` should be a string or an input stream.